Are you a Princeton student who wants to praise God with your voice?

-In the meantime, check out this timeless teaser from a music video we made last year that really remains appropriate for all audition seasons, and read on for more info on what the audition process is like!
+In the meantime, check out this timeless teaser on why you should join Kindred Spirit, and read on for more info on what the audition process is like!

 - Scales: First we’ll sing through a few scales together to get you warmed up.
 Then we’ll guide you through a few on your own to get a sense of your range.